 Advair (fluticasone propionate and salmeterol)

-Advair ® (fluticasone propionate and salmeterol) is an inhaled medicine that is commonly used to treat asthma and COPD (chronic obstructive pulmonary disease).1-3
+Advair® (fluticasone propionate and salmeterol) is an inhaled medicine that is commonly used to treat asthma and COPD (chronic obstructive pulmonary disease).1,2

-Advair is available as an inhaled drug in 2 different forms:1-3
+Advair is available as an inhaled drug in 2 different forms:1,2

 - Advair Diskus – This form contains powder for inhalation.
 It can be used to treat asthma in adults and children ages 4 years or older, as well as COPD in adults.

-- Advair HFA – This is an inhalation aerosol solution, or metered-dose inhaler.
+- Advair HFA – This is an inhalation aerosol solution or metered-dose inhaler.
 It can be used for asthma in adults and children 12 years or older.
-Advair HFA is not approved to treat COPD.
+Advair HFA is not approved to treat COPD but is sometimes used off-label.

-It is important to take Advair every day as instructed by your doctor.1-3
+It is important to take Advair every day as instructed by your doctor.
+In addition to Advair, your doctor may prescribe you a second inhaler to use as a rescue inhaler.1-3

 How does Advair work?

-The active ingredients of Advair work together to help improve breathing and reduce asthma flares:1-3
+The active ingredients of Advair work together to help improve breathing and reduce asthma flares:1,2

 - Fluticasone propionate is a steroid.
-It helps reduce swelling and inflammation in the airways.
+It works by reducing inflammation in the airways.

 - Salmeterol is a long-acting beta-agonist (LABA).
-It opens up the airways, making it easier to breathe.
+It works by relaxing the muscles around the airways to help open them up.

 What are the ingredients in Advair?

-The active ingredients in Advair are fluticasone propionate and salmeterol.3
+The active ingredients in Advair are fluticasone propionate and salmeterol.1,2

-The most common side effects of Advair include:1-3
+The most common side effects of Advair include:1,2

 - Throat irritation